inniyah/ogremeshy/README.md

 # Ogre Meshy #

-This is the official source code for OgreMeshy, a mesh viewer for [OGRE](www.ogre3d.org) Works on Windows and Linux.
-For prebuilt binaries, go check the [SourceForge project page](http://sourceforge.net/projects/ogremeshy/).
+This is an unofficial source code for OgreMeshy, a mesh viewer for [OGRE](www.ogre3d.org) Works on Windows and Linux.

 ## Requirements##
 * CMake